dylanmackenzie/simplexify/README.md

 algorithms and try out some new ES6 features like modules, classes, let, and unpacking.

-Simplexify DOES NOT currently handle collinear vertices.
-Support is coming soon.
+As of v0.2, Simplexify supports collinearity  by slightly fuzzing the coordinates of collinear vertices.

 Delaunay and Voronoi
 ----------------